ENIC — Enel Chile S.A.

 - Recurring EBITDA: Analysts inquired about the impact of one-off items on EBITDA, with normalized figures estimated around $360-$370 million after adjustments.

-- Regulatory Negotiations: The company is actively engaging with regulators to improve the distribution framework and address the postponement of tariff settlements.
+- Regulatory Framework Negotiations: Ongoing discussions with regulators regarding the distribution framework and the reasons behind the postponement of the VAD settlement.

-- BESS Profitability: BESS projects are assessed for returns at least 300 basis points above WACC, indicating a cautious approach to investment.
+- BESS Project Profitability: The company targets a return on BESS projects at least 300 basis points above WACC.